 Kirsten Doehler received her Ph.D. in Statistics from North Carolina State University and joined the Elon faculty in 2008.
 Her academic interests include nonparametric statistics, survival analysis, statistical consulting, statistics education, and attitudes toward statistics.
 She is originally from Rochester, New York but has lived in North Carolina since graduating from college.
-Kirsten ("Kirstie") very much enjoys spending time with her children and husband.
-She is also an avid runner and has registered for the Thunder Road Marathon in November, 2014.
+Kirsten ("Kirstie") enjoys spending time with her children and husband.
+She also likes to run, participate in spin classes, and practice Bikram Yoga.

 Please visit Kirsten Doehler's professional Web site to view more information and a full CV.

 Forest Hill --> Harvey Newlin --> Broadview --> Sellar's Gunn --> Cummings -->